bolsinga/itunes_json/README.md

 This will iterate through a git repository with listening history and either create a directory full of sql code or a database file for each tag found in the repository.
 This is used to find bad data as the schema is made more strict.

 ### query
-This will iterate through a git repository with listening history and execute the given SQL code on each individual databases.
+This will iterate through a git repository with listening history and execute the given SQL code on each individual database.
 This is useful to help determine next steps with this code and data.

 ## Future
 Back up to a single already existing database file, instead of many snapshots of data.
 Music will only tell you the last time a song was played.
 This database will have all the times it was played.
 I have backup data dating to 01/01/2006 to work with.